Welcome to UEA Pole Fitness!

 When are your taster sessions?

-Our taster sessions dates will be confirmed ASAP, please keep an eye out on our social media for more information!
-They will last only 30 minutes so please make sure to turn up 15 minutes before your taster so we can sign you in and fill out some forms!
+Our taster sessions dates will be on the 26th September & 3rd October 2021, please keep an eye out on our social media for more information!
+They will last 50 minutes but please make sure to turn up 10 minutes before your taster so we can sign you in and fill out some forms!
 They will be held in Cong Hall 01.20.
 More details will be available closer to the time.
 If you book onto a slot please make sure to turn up - this is because our tasters are in such high demand.
-We do not tolerate no shows so please let us know if you can't make it on the day so someone on the reserve list can have a go!
+We do not tolerate any no-shows so please let us know if you can't make it on the day so someone on the reserve list can have a go!

 What happens at practice?

 Our Thursday practices give you the chance to have a go at what you have been taught in your previous lessons and socialise with members across the club!
 It's perfect for improving your strength and making new friends.
+They will be ticketed (but free) on the SU website so that we can keep track of numbers.

 What's involved with the strength & flexibility sessions?

-We hold Strength & Flexibility sessions on Fridays 5:30-7:30pm (1hr slots) held by our coach Chloe Rowlatt.
-You will be allocated an hour slot after buying a Strength and Flexibility membership.
-Membership for the year is £10, however if there is a space free one week we will offer a drop-in of £3 on a first come, first served basis.
+We hold Strength & Flexibility sessions on Mondays 8:30 - 10:00 pm (45 min slots) held by our coach Chloe Rowlatt.
+You will be allocated a time slot after buying a Strength and Flexibility membership.
+Membership for the year is £10.
 Our classes aim to improve your strength and flexibility such as for holds, splits and back-bends through a variety of exercises.
 Equipment such as mats, blocks, and bands will be provided - all you need to bring is yourself and some water!

 What about workshops and choreography?